Being Thrown into the Playing Field

 Step 3: Search for and set up your business profile on other popular business listing websites.
 The screenshot below shows an example of one of these websites called Yelp.

 Apart from Yelp, here are a few other top business listing sites according to http://www.verticalresponse.com/ where you can start setting up your business profiles or listings:

 Step 4: Get listed in Yellow Pages, and no, I do not mean the old school phone book yellow pages. www.yellowpages.com is another highly popular business listing site where you must register your business.
 Just visit their website and click Advertise With Us to get started.

 Step 5: Create a social media account if you do not have one yet.
-Having a social media account linked to your business is great not just for helping customers find you, but for interacting and keeping an open communication with them.
+Having a social media account linked to your business is great.
+This not just helps customers find you, but they can interacting and keep an open communication with you.
 Facebook is one of the biggest social media sites where you simply have to have a business page.
 You can start setting it up directly by clicking this Create a Page link on the Facebook homepage: